GeminiDRSoftware/DRAGONS/astrodata/scripts/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 Each of these have associated actions:

-+ AstroDataType: check a dataset for adherence to a criteria of classification, generally by checking PHU key-value pairs.
++ AstroData Type: check a dataset for adherence to a criteria of classification, generally by checking PHU key-value pairs.
-+ Descriptors: calculate of a type of high-level metadata in a particular variable type, for a particular AstroDataType, generally from one or more low-level metadata in the dataset headers.
++ Descriptors: calculate of a type of high-level metadata in a particular variable type, for a particular AstroData Type, generally from one or more low-level metadata in the dataset headers.
-+ Primitives: perform a dataset discrete, transformation for a particular AstroDatatype.
++ Primitives: perform a standard dataset transformation for a particular AstroData Type.